Lets make a room.

 Block-out

 Play around with this a bit.
-If you make a sector then select it while in “sector” mode you can delete it and create a pillar or whatever other shape.
+If you make a sector then select it while in “sector” mode you can delete it and the empty space will create a pillar or whatever other shape.

 Mine looks like a dog bone: